mrussek/mrussek.github.io/_posts/2024-01-02-python-library-dependencies.md

 ---
 _Epistemic status: Technically, a professional opinion_

 Today at my work, we had a debate about how libraries should declare the support of their dependencies.
 Some practices are uncontroversial.
-In particular, if a library `A` declares a depedency on library `B`, it seems natural for the author of `A` to declare a lower bound on the version of `B`:
+In particular, if a library `A` declares a dependency on library `B`, it seems natural for the author of `A` to declare a lower bound on the version of `B`:

 ```python
 install_requires = [